-- The USB device wake-up feature requires a power supply that can provide 500mA on the +5VSB lead for each USB port; otherwise, the system would not power up. - The total current consumed must NOT exceed the power supply capability (+5VSB) whether under normal condition or in sleep mode.
+- This device wake-up feature requires a power supply that can provide 500mA on the +5VSB lead for each USB, keyboard and mouse devices, otherwise, the system will not power up. - 2.
+The total current consumed must NOT exceed the power supply capability (+5VSB) whether under normal condition or in sleep mode. - 3.
+Only PCB 2.00 or later version can support S3 function.